The county where Black women hold power — a few miles from the White House

 The sisterhood

-One of the last times the members of Alsobrooks’s cabinet gathered in person before the pandemic was to watch Green sworn in as fire chief, after her longtime boss retired.
+One of the last times the members of Alsobrooks’s cabinet gathered in person before the pandemic was to watch Green be sworn in as fire chief, after her longtime boss retired.

 “I believe she will open the eyes of young girls and women in Prince George’s County and beyond,” Alsobrooks said at the ceremony.